 The Ute Indians are distinguished by the Ute language, which is Shoshonean, a branch of the UtoAztecan linguistic stock (Garcia and Tripp, 1977).
 Other Indians in the United States that speak Shoshonean are the Paiute, Goshute, Shoshone, and several California Tribes.

 Currently we are populated at a litle over 2,000 members and has remained that since.

 Here is a video about us and tradition in our culture.
 Watch it, enjoy it!

 We Are Nuchu

-Six years after the Indians Reorganization Act of 1934, the Weeminuche Band at Ute Mountain Ute Reservation organized a tribal government and enacted a tribal constitution (Ute Mountain Ute Tribe, 1985).
-The Weeminuche Band became the Ute Mountain Ute Tribe.
+Six years after the Indians Reorganization Act of 1934, the Weenuche Band at Ute Mountain Ute Reservation organized a tribal government and enacted a tribal constitution (Ute Mountain Ute Tribe, 1985).
+The Weenuche Band became the Ute Mountain Ute Tribe.

 The governing body of the Ute Mountain Ute Tribe is the Tribal Council consisting of seven members.
 The Council is elected by popular vote of Tribal membership.
 The Chairman of the Tribal council is selected through popular vote for a three year term.
 The Council governs the Reservation and manages a tribal government.

 Most of the administrative positions are staffed by Tribal employees.